Emma-dk/recipes-1/pancakes.md

-# Granma's Pancakes
+# Granma's Space Pancakes

 Pancakes are delicious!
 Let's learn how to make them.

 ## ingrediënts

-- Eggs
+- Fake eggs
 - Flour
 - Water
 - Salt
+- Soymilk
+- Olive oil
-- Milk
+- Crazy Mushrooms
-- Butter
+- Herbs

 ## Preparing the batter

 - Combine the flour, baking powder, salt.
-- Make a well in the center and pour in the milk, egg and butter.
+- Make a well in the center and pour in the soymilk, herbs, fake eggs and olive.

 ## Baking the pancakes